Nazz6666/text-emoji/README.md

 How to use type prefix like :bearhi or :cattail or :facesmile for use emoji please stay tuned update for more cute emoji (๑꒪▿꒪)* YAY!

-*If you can't use any commands please make sure you change language mode from .blade to HTML by click right down of you VBCODE menu*
+If you can't use any commands please make sure you change language mode from .blade to HTML by click right down of you VBCODE menu screen then change it

 Added animals birds, cats, dogs, pigs, rabbits, sheep  °˖✧◝(⁰▿⁰)◜✧˖°